 Towards the end of 2013 it was suggested we run it as a separate organisation.
 To secure the future and success of further shows and to expand our public benifit, a new independent Charity was formed early in 2014.

 In 2017 we moved yet again to a site near Maldon.
 The maritime town of Maldon and the surrounding area is a picturesque and historic area, with a rich and important military history, it has seen more than its fair share of conflict throughout the ages, including the Roman, Viking and Dane eras.
 Famously, the Battle of Maldon in 991 CE occurred during the reign of ??thelred the Unready.

 Following the success of the 2017 show, we had planned to continue at the same venue for 2018.
 Unfortunately, we were unable to secure the site for the dates we required and took the reluctant decision to rest the show for 2018.
 We very much wanted to stay near the Maldon area, so we took an extensive hunt for a new venue.

-We recently announced on our Facebook page, that we intended to return with a new show in 2019.
-Following discussions with the new site land owners, we are pleased to be able to confirm our intentions to run a new show at Purleigh in Essex.
+We announced on our Facebook page, our intention to return with a new show in 2019.
+Following discussions with the new site land owners, we were pleased to be able to confirm our intentions to run a new show at Purleigh in Essex.

-The name of the new event will be: ’Echoes of History’
+The name of the new event is: ???Echoes of History???

 at the Purleigh Halt Showground, Barons Lane, Purleigh, Essex CM9 6PF. - Please note: this is NOT a postal address for correspondence.